-The Walker L. Cisler School of Business had its origins in business education beginning in 1914 at a time when the mission of Northern Michigan University was teacher preparation.
+The College of Business had its origins in business education beginning in 1914 at a time when the mission of Northern Michigan University was teacher preparation.
 With expanding programs, the name department of commerce was assigned in 1933.

 By 1966, the need for business graduates had increased to permit the formation of a School of Business with three departments of accounting and finance, business education, and commerce and industry with offices in Kaye and Payne Halls, located near where the Cohodas Hall stands today.

 In 1996, the College of Business was reorganized with the disbanding of the departmental concept.
-Currently, an associate dean assists the dean in college administration, with faculty committees in each discipline to support the details of education in management, marketing, entrepreneurship, finance, accounting, information systems, and the two-year degrees.
-Given the importance of student internship and Northern’s emphasis on quality student services, the college also has a coordinator of internships and student services.
+Under that structure, an associate dean assisted the dean in college administration, with faculty committees in each discipline to support the details of education in management, marketing, entrepreneurship, finance, accounting, information systems, and the two-year degrees.
+Given the importance of student internship and Northern’s emphasis on quality student services, the college also had a coordinator of internships and student services.

 The Masters of Business Administration program was re-established in the fall of 2010, with 28 students enrolled.
 This graduate program joined the 10 bachelor’s programs, 4 associate degrees, and 8 minors that the College of Business offers to students.

 In 2015, the College of Business was again reorganized into two departments: the Department of Management, Marketing and Entrepreneurship and the Department of Accounting, Finance and Information Systems.
 Internships are coordinated by the assistant department heads for each department.
 There are also many opportunities for students to get involved outside the classroom – study abroad, student organizations, and events like the New Business Venture Competition.